MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users.Functions/Get-MgBetaUserDriveRootActivityByInterval.md

 Get itemActivityStats for the activities that took place under this resource within the specified time interval.
 Analytics aggregates might not be available for all action types.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgUserDriveRootActivityByInterval](/powershell/module/Microsoft.Graph.Users.Functions/Get-MgUserDriveRootActivityByInterval?view=graph-powershell-1.0)

 ## SYNTAX

 ### Get (Default)